-Born on 8th April 1961 in Slough to Irish parents, Brian McDermott grew up in the town and attended Herschel High School (now Herschel Grammar).
+Born 8 April 1961 in Slough to Irish parents, Brian McDermott grew up in the town and attended Herschel High School (now Herschel Grammar).
+He was always a keen footballer and played for the school team.
 At the time he was a supporter of Queens Park Rangers.
 In 2012, McDermott had an interview with Goal.com where he stated that one of his goals was to manage the Republic of Ireland national side.
 He is a supporter of Sligo Rovers.

 In 1977, McDermott joined Arsenal as an apprentice, formerly joining the club in 1979 and playing in the reserve team.
 He was the top scorer in the Football Combination 1978-1979.
 His first appearance in the first team was against Bristol City in 1979 when he came on as a substitute.
 The following season, 1980-81 and 1981-82, he became a regular in the first team and achieved 44 starts in all competitions with 28 appearances as a substitute.
 He scored 13 goals in that season.